eGT-Labs/egt-gsa-proto/README.md

 The team followed a daily ceremony schedule, including the following:
 -	Daily Stand Up - to coordinate efforts and remove blockers
--	Daily Grooming Session - to slice and prioritize new functionality and to discuss mock-up designs created by the Product Owner and value team
+-	Daily Grooming Session - to slice and prioritize new functionality and to discuss mock-up designs created by the Product Manager and value team
 -	Sprint review & demo to view and provide suggestions to improve new functionality, provide updates about the infrastructure and testing roadmap, and to close out completed stories in GitHub

 For more information and to view our evidence on our Iterative, Agile Approach, please see our [Processes & Tools Wiki](https://github.com/eGT-Labs/egt-gsa-proto/wiki/%232---Processes-&-Tools).